LightAndLight/lightandlight.github.io/_posts/2017-03-24-how-to-delete-old-nixos-boot-configurations.md

 If you don't need to have access to all your old configurations, you can delete them:

-1. Delete the old (exludes the current) package configurations for the NixOS system `sudo nix-env -p /nix/var/nix/profiles/system --delete-generations old`
+1. Delete the old (excludes the current) package configurations for the NixOS system `sudo nix-env -p /nix/var/nix/profiles/system --delete-generations old`